celerity/celerity-runtime/docs/pitfalls.md

 }
 ```

-> Celerity supports experimental APIs that can replace most if not all uses for reference captures.
+> Celerity supports APIs that can replace most if not all uses for reference captures.
-> See `celerity::experimental::host_object`, `celerity::experimental::side_effect` and
+> See `celerity::distr_queue::fence`, `celerity::experimental::host_object` and
-> `celerity::experimental::fence`.
+> `celerity::experimental::side_effect`.

 ## Diverging Host-Execution on Different Nodes